Via ferrata: Kosovo

 There are several via ferratas in the Rugova Mountains, near Peja.
 The Ari via ferrata was conceived in 2012 and constructed with the collaboration of Italian and Kosovar alpine clubs.
-The via ferrata Berim is near Zubin Potok and is the longest in and highest in the Balkans.
+The via ferrata Berim is near Zubin Potok and is the longest and highest in the Balkans.

 Norway

 Several via ferratas (15 in 2020) are found in Norway, usually named by their Norwegian word klatresti which roughly translates as 'climbing trail'.
 The recent years have seen the construction of several new ones - via ferratas have less of a tradition in Norway than they have in southern Europe.

 There is a via ferrata Tysso in Tyssedal, starting at the Norwegian Museum of Hydro Power and Industry and climbing along the very steep hydropower pipeline.
 Kyrkjeveggen ("the church wall") is situated in Fjæra in the fjord of Åkrafjorden.
 The route of Kyrkjeveggen elevates 500 meters to the top.
-There is also one in Hemsedal.
-The most known is the Via Ferrata Loen in Stryn.
+There is also one in Hemsedal Municipality.
+The most known is the Via Ferrata Loen in Stryn Municipality.
 It opened in 2012.
 This track contains the dramatic hanging bridge, Gjølmunnebrua.
-Trondheim boasts a via ferrata opposite the Trondheimsfjord on the Munken mountain, with views of the city.
+Trondheim Municipality boasts a via ferrata opposite the Trondheimsfjord on the Munken mountain, with views of the city.
 Since 2015 Straumsfjell in Setesdal is Northern Europe's longest via ferrata.
-The one in Lom starts from 380 m MSL to end in 1524 m MSL, a record in Norway both in vertical metre and for the highest end point.
+The one in Lom Municipality starts at an elevation of 380 m above sea level and it ends at an elevation of 1524 m above sea level, a record in Norway both in vertical metre and for the highest end point.
 Another via ferrata also opened in Åndalsnes in 2017.